What does Text-to-911 service mean to you?

 Is it text only?
 What about sending photos and video at a scene?

-Photos and videos can’t be sent to 911 at this time.
+Photos, videos or even an emoji can’t be sent to 911 at this time.
+Please just send basic text.

 How do I text 9-1-1?